yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/profiling/icorprofilercallback2-finalizeableobjectqueued-method.md

 ms.assetid: 92d76893-683c-475d-9996-5bff03cdb10f
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: dcfdb417cb43c819f21f66611129135ad0beb42b
+ms.openlocfilehash: ade0ba0517e47e9500683836b87d7a8ac1dfcfdb
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67746906"
+ms.locfileid: "74439852"
 ---
 # <a name="icorprofilercallback2finalizeableobjectqueued-method"></a>ICorProfilerCallback2::FinalizeableObjectQueued Yöntemi
-Bir sonlandırıcı içeren bir nesne Sonlandırıcı iş parçacığı yürütülmesi için kuyruğa kod profil oluşturucu bildirir, `Finalize` yöntemi.
+Notifies the code profiler that an object with a finalizer has been queued to the finalizer thread for execution of its `Finalize` method.

 ## <a name="syntax"></a>Sözdizimi